Big-Life-Lab/partial-AUC-C/README.md

 # partial-AUC-C
 Code for the concordant partial AUC and the partial C statistic
+by André Carrington and Yusuf Sheikh

 ## Instructions
 Ensure you have a Python 3.7 interpreter.